microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/printer-list-jobs.md

 Do not supply a request body for this method.
 ## Response
 If successful, this method returns a `200 OK` response code and collection of [printJob](../resources/printjob.md) objects in the response body.
-## Example
+## Examples

+### Example 1: Get basic job list

 ##### Request
-The following is an example of the request.
+The following is an example of a request to list print jobs with their basic metadata.

 # [HTTP](#tab/http)
 <!-- {